Sunday walk @ Hamar

 The glass covered ruins of the cathedral in front of the green sky of the Northern Lights is the last impression of Hamar, a lovely town with a great mixture of old and new.

-Next we will pick up our snow chains and head to Sweden, finally a different country again!
-We had spent 2 month in Norway and still left with a long list what we want to do next time we come here.
+Next we will pick up our snow chains, which have finally arrived, and head to Sweden, a newt country for us!
+We had spent 2 months in Norway and still left with a long list of what we want to do next time we come here.

 Leave a Comment